untergrundbiber/Youtube-dl-WebUI/README.md

 ## Requirements
 - A web server (Apache or nginx)
 - PHP latest version should be fine.
+(At least 5.4)
 - Python 2.7 for Youtube-dl
 - [Youtube-dl](https://github.com/rg3/youtube-dl)
 - avconv or other is required for audio extraction (from youtube-dl doc) :